rdegges/rdegges-blog/articles/2010/transparent-telephony-part-3-making-and-recei.md

-Title: Transparent Telephony, Part 3, Making and Receiving Calls Using VoIP
+Author: Randall Degges
 Date: 2010-03-03 08:00
-Author: Randall Degges
+Slug: transparent-telephony-part-3-making-and-receiving-calls-using-voip
 Tags: asterisk, linux
+Title: Transparent Telephony, Part 3, Making and Receiving Calls Using VoIP

 Welcome back to the Transparent Telephony series.
 If you’re a new reader, you